FAQ’s (Frequently Asked Questions) About our IOP Program

 We do provide urine drug screens and breathalyzers once per week on alternating days.
 We will provide additional screens if there is concern that someone has used.
 The results of the screens are meant to promote positive change and conversations about progress and are not used punitively.
 People are not discharged for returning to use, but we make changes to the interventions provided and, in some cases, recommend a transfer to a higher level of care.
 We aim to support people and not promote further shame, which usually intensifies the substance use.

-People are asked not to attend the program impaired and are not permitted to remain at the program while impaired.
-An emergency contact and a safe ride will be contacted if someone is impaired or suspected to be impaired.
-Sometimes we cannot detect mild impairment.
+People are asked not to attend the program impaired and are assisted to find safe transportation home if impaired.
+An emergency contact will be contacted if someone is impaired or suspected to be impaired.
+Sometimes we cannot detect impairment.
 If there is concern about a fellow group member, we ask program participants to please share their concern privately with a staff person so that we can assess the situation and intervene appropriately.
 Sometimes the side effects of medications can look like impairment.
 In those cases, we may make changes to medications, doses, or directions of when to take medications.

 IS YOUR PROGRAM FOR DRUGS OR ALCOHOL OR ANY ADDICTION?

-The underlying causes of addiction, and therefore the tools and solutions to change addictive behaviors, are universal to all addictive behaviors.
-That said, there are some differences in symptoms and circumstances around different substances.
+The underlying causes of addiction, and therefore the tools and solutions to change addictive behaviors, are similar for many addictive behaviors.
+That said, there are some differences in symptoms and circumstances around different substances and behaviors.
 All of our staff are skilled in addressing those subtleties.
 Insurance does not cover treatment for process addictions like sex, gambling, technology, or shopping.
 However, the group will help with those problems if they are present.

 The groups are usually diverse, comprising a mixture of people with alcohol and other substance use problems and varying ages.
 When someone can see past their uniqueness and find commonality with other people, regardless of their differences, powerful healing can occur among all parties.
 We wake up appreciative every day for that part of our jobs.